Doctrine of the Trinity Deception

 - One God that was manifest in the flesh.

 - One God equal with, as a result of being the Father also.

-1 Tim 2:5 For there is one God, and one mediator between God and men, the man Christ Jesus
+1 Tim 2:5 For there is one God, and one mediator between God and men, in the person of the Messiah Yahshua

 Afterwards, there still is one God, and His Spirit is given unto mankind.